wizenheimer/tinkerbird/README.md

 ## Credits

-TinkerBird was brought to you by a team of highly caffeinated developers who should probably be working on something more productive.
-But hey, here we are.
+TinkerBird was brought to you by an indie developer who should probably be working on something more productive.
+But hey I am.

 ## References